Access Engineering

 Access Engineering PLC is a Sri Lankan civil engineering company engaged in the construction industry and supply of construction-related services and materials.
 The company is one of the constituents of the S&P Sri Lanka 20 Index.
-The company was found in 2001 and in 2012 was listed on the Colombo Stock Exchange.
+The company was founded in 2001, and in 2012 was listed on the Colombo Stock Exchange.
 In 2019, for the third consecutive year, the company was named amongst the ten "Best Corporate Citizens in the Country" by the Ceylon Chamber of Commerce.
-Currently, the company is constructing the largest condominium in Sri Lanka with 1,068 units.
-Following the news that the Cabinet of Sri Lanka has granted the LKR 9.34 billion housing project in Elliot Road, Borella, the company's share price rose by five-fold.
+Currently, the company is constructing the largest condominium in Sri Lanka, with 1,068 units.
+Following the news that the Cabinet of Sri Lanka had granted the LKR 9.34 billion housing project in Elliot Road, Borella, the company's share price rose by five-fold.

 History

 In 2001, Access Engineering Limited was founded by three shareholders, Sumal Perera, Christopher Joshua and Ranjan Gomez.
 In 2008, Access Realties Limited, the owner of the Access Tower in Union Place, Colombo became a subsidiary of the company.
 The company issued 180 million ordinary shares and raised LKR 4.5 billion in 2011.
 In the same year, Access Engineering became the first Sri Lankan construction company to take part in the United Nations Global Compact.
 The company was listed on the Colombo Stock Exchange in 2012 and offered 20 million shares in the Initial public offering and raised LKR 500 million.
 The company bought 60% of the shares of Sathosa Motors PLC in the same year.
 In 2014, the company acquired 100% ownership of Access Realties II Limited and in 2019 for the third consecutive year the company was named amongst the ten "Best Corporate Citizens in the Country" by the Ceylon Chamber of Commerce.
 In 2019, Access Engineering acquired 100% of the issued shares of WUS Logistics (Pvt) Ltd. for LKR 925 million.